 - When you appreciate the support of an individual during meetings regarding your academic status with University faculty or administrators

-To contact the Ombudsperson, please email [email protected].
+To contact the Ombudsperson, please book a virtual, phone or in-person appointment via MS Booking or email [email protected].
 If you are reaching out with a specific question regarding notifications from members of the University about the application of policies that impact your status or standing as a student at UCW, please provide these documents in your email.

 Please note, the Ombudsperson does not:

 - Act as an advocate; the Ombudsperson must remain impartial

 - Replace existing resources or channels for resolution

 - Intervene when a formal process (appeal, grievance, legal proceeding) has been commenced or overturn/influence decisions

 - Decide who is right or wrong